piscue/rpi-instrument/README.md

 2 - [Install the Image onto an SD Card](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-3 - Enable SSH, by "touching" a ssh inside the boot partition of the SD card.
-As described [here](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0)
+3 - Enable SSH: By "touching" a file called "ssh" inside the boot partition of the SD card, As described [here](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0)

-4 - Plug your rPI to an Ethernet wire connected to your router, and Power the Raspberry on.
+4 - Put the SD card, Plug your rPI to an Ethernet wire connected to your router, and Power the Raspberry on.

 5 - Find your PI's IP Address: Look at your router dhcp leases or use nmap.
 More [details](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)

-6 - Update the host file with the IP address.
+6 - Update the "host" file with the IP address.
 Using Ansible, it allows to setup any number of network connected rPI at the same time

 7 - Make you sure Ansible is installed on your computer: [Getting Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)

-8 - Install sshpass, or force install it if you're using brew on osx
+8 - Install sshpass, or force install it if you're using [brew](https://brew.sh) on osx:

 ```brew install https://raw.githubusercontent.com/kadwanev/bigboybrew/master/Library/Formula/sshpass.rb```